roitraining/kbernetes-onboard/setup/README.md

     - you may also need to set up a virtual env for python
         - on my machine, the command is: python3 -m venv env
-    - you can then run the frontend from the frontend folder using: python3 ./main.py
+    - you can then run the frontend from the frontend folder using: python3 main.py
-        (or simply python ./main.py if you have python3 mapped to python)
+        (or simply python main.py if you have python3 mapped to python) it will take a little while to stat up, but will tell you to browse to :8080
 6. To run the node application...
     - you will need to install from package.json
         - open a terminal in the backend folder and type: